Hallucinogen Drug Overview

-Hallucinogens are divided into 2 categories: classic hallucinogens and dissociative drugs.1,2Dissociative drugs, such as PCP, ketamine, and DXM, cause users to feel detached from their bodies and environment.1,2
+Hallucinogens are a class of drugs that are known to cause hallucinations and alter users’ sense of reality.2,3 They are divided into two categories: classic hallucinogens and dissociative drugs.2,3 Dissociative drugs, such as PCP, ketamine, and DXM, cause users to feel detached from their bodies and environment.2,3

-This article will focus on classic hallucinogens:1,2
+This article will focus on classic hallucinogens:2,3

 • LSD (lysergic acid diethylamide)—Also called acid, blotter, trips, and tabs, LSD is one of the most powerful hallucinogenic drugs.
 LSD is synthesized from lysergic acid, a fungus found on grains like rye.
 The clear or white odorless drug is sold either as tablets called “microdots,” gelatin squares called “window panes” (liquid diluted in water or alcohol), or most commonly on small blots of paper soaked in LSD.

-• Psilocybin—Also known as “magic mushrooms or shrooms,” psilocybin is derived from mushroom plants found in tropical and subtropical parts of South America, Mexico, and the United States.
+• Psilocybin—Also known as “magic mushrooms” or “shrooms,” psilocybin is derived from mushroom plants found in tropical and subtropical parts of South America, Mexico, and the United States.
 The drug produces effects similar to LSD and has been used by certain cultures for religious and spiritual purposes.
 The leaves of the plant are typically dried and either eaten raw, with food, or brewed into a tea.

 • Peyote—This drug contains mescaline that comes from a tiny, spineless cactus plant native to northern Mexico and the southwestern United States.
 The crowns of the plant (or “buttons”) are dried out and then either chewed or brewed into a tea.
 Like psilocybin, peyote has been used by certain groups as a part of religious and spiritual rituals.